-- Transportation Structures including bridges, pavements.
-Other related areas include geo-technical, construction, and nanotechnology related to sensors.
-This group includes the Center for Structural Durability (CSD).
+- Transportation Structures including bridges, pavements, and pipelines.
+Other related areas include geotechnical, construction, and nanotechnology related to sensors.

 - Transportation Materials including concrete, asphalt, steel, wood, and aggregates.
-Other related areas include construction, geo technical, and nanotechnology related to sensors and materials.
-This group includes the University Transportation Center (UTC) for Materials in Sustainable Transportation Infrastructure (MiSTI), the Transportation Materials Research Center (TMRC), and the Center for Aggregate Research (CAR).
+Other related areas include construction, geotechnical, and nanotechnology related to sensors and materials.

 - Transportation Systems including waterways, traffic/safety, construction, rail, air, public transportation, freight, intelligent transportation systems, vehicle infrastructure integration, nanotechnology related to sensors, and radio frequency identification devices.

-- Transportation and the Environment includes environmental impacts, energy, carbon dioxide and other pollutants, fugitive dust, wildlife, flora and fauna, and carbon credits.
+- Environmental Aspects of Transportation including environmental impacts, energy, carbon dioxide and other pollutants, fugitive dust, wildlife, flora and fauna, and carbon credits.

-- Transportation and Society includes policy, planning, human factors, history, economics, and archeology.
+- Social Aspects of Transportation including policy, planning, human factors, history, economics, and archeology.

-- Transportation Technology Transfer includes all outreach, management systems, and workforce development programs.
-This group includes Michigan’s Local Technical Assistance Program (LTAP) and the Technology Development Group (TDG).
+- Transportation Technology Transfer including all outreach, management systems, and workforce development programs.

 Sustainable Futures Institute (SFI)